|

 3. Join the free PHYS 121 Piazza page.

---Get the access code from the PHYS 121 Canvas page
+--Get the sign-up link from the PHYS 121 Canvas page

 4. Complete HW1 (introduction to PrairieLearn)